 F215 CPLD Comm

-Causes Obsolete.
-No longer logged.

-Remedies N/A
+Causes CPLD communication error.

+Remedies Check PN1, PN2, PN3 wiring from Machine Room to Car Top.
+Replace SRU Board.

 F216 Ebrake Feedbk

-Causes Extra Bytes:

-X-X-{fault code}-0 A relays indicate one or both is in the wrong state $1 - RGM$

-Feedback from RGM and DZM relays indicate one or both is in the wrong state.
-1 = RGM (off) and DZM (off)
+Causes (off) and DZM (off) 2 = RGM (on) and DZM (off) Λ relays indicate one or both is in the wrong state.
+1 = RGM

-2 = RGM (on) and DZM (off)

 3 = RGM (off) and DZM (on)

-Remedies Check the machine room rela needed. ys flagged in the extra bytes for proper operation.
-Replace as
+Remedies Check the machine room relays flagged in the extra bytes for proper operation.
+Replace as needed.